 3) Trader Vic, Methods of a Wall Street Master by Victor Sperandeo with T. Sullivan Brown (1991)

 The book that introduced me to the Austrian School of Economic Thought, I can’t do it justice with only a couple of lines, just read it.

 2) The New Market Wizards, Conversations With America’s Top Traders by Jack D. Schwager (1994)

 1) Market Wizards, Interviews With Top Traders by Jack D. Schwager (1992)

 Jack Schwager’s Market Wizards series is the holy grail of trading and investment books.
-There is a saying that “Good judgement comes from experience.
-Experience comes from bad judgement.”
-The Market Wizards books literally contain thirty-five life times of trading experience, wisdom, failures and successes.
+There is a saying that “Good judgment comes from experience.
+Experience comes from bad judgment.”
+The Market Wizards books literally contain thirty-five lifetimes of trading experience, wisdom, failures, and successes.